 Elegant Signature Evenings

 Leave Simsbury behind and enter the worlds you love to read about!
-Our elaborately-themed Signature Events feature fancy dress, elegant food and cocktails, immersive activities and period music, and the kind of enchanting fun you could previously find only by traveling to a major city.
+Our elaborately-themed Signature Evenings feature fancy dress, elegant food and cocktails, immersive activities and period music, and the kind of enchanting fun you could previously find only by traveling to a major city.
 A ticket to our events is your key to a magical portal into carefully curated fantasy worlds!
 Look for our elegant Signature Evenings on the first and third Saturdays of each month.

-In the mood for a fun night out?
+In the mood for a fun activity with friends?
 Join one of our casual literary events!

 Whether we're tasting foods from our favorite books, creating beautiful crafts from pages of old books, or playing trivia games to test our literary knowledge, we're always enjoying being surrounded by fans of books and reading and meeting new friends!